MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

 - MOE150
 - YAE150
 ms.assetid: f886e916-fe64-41de-be52-38d458250fa5
-description: "Use the Viva Engage admin tools to set up your Engage network.
+description: "Use the Viva Engage admin tools to set up your Viva Engage network.
 Covers options for configuration, design, admins, usage policy, external networks, and activity stream keys."
 ---

 # Configure your Viva Engage tenant

 To ensure that your users have a consistent experience, complete these tenant configuration tasks in the Viva Engage admin center before inviting users to Microsoft Viva Engage Enterprise.

-As you get started with Engage, review the links in the [Viva Engage admin help](../eac-overview.md) for other tasks you might want to do, such as [reviewing security and compliance settings](../manage-security-and-compliance/security-and-compliance.md).
+As you get started with Viva Engage, review the links in the [Viva Engage admin help](../eac-overview.md) for other tasks you might want to do, such as [reviewing security and compliance settings](../manage-security-and-compliance/security-and-compliance.md).

-To access the Engage tenant settings:
+To access the Viva Engage tenant settings:

-- In Engage, select the settings icon and go to the admin center.
+- In Viva Engage, select the settings icon and go to the admin center.
 - In the admin center, on the **Setup and configuration** tab, select **Tenant settings**.

 #### Set the tenant name

 > [!IMPORTANT]
-> For Microsoft 365 and Office 365 Engage tenants, the name in the Microsoft 365 or Office 365 company profile overrides the tenant name setting in Engage.
+> For Microsoft 365 and Office 365 Viva Engage tenants, the name in the Microsoft 365 or Office 365 company profile overrides the tenant name setting in Viva Engage.
 To change the company profile settings, see [Change your organization's address, technical contact, and more](/microsoft-365/admin/manage/change-address-contact-and-more)
 - On the **Tenant settings** page, set the tenant name.

 #### Set a usage policy
 To ensure that content is office‐appropriate, you may want to create a usage policy for engagement.
 For instructions and best practices, see [set up a usage policy](../set-up-usage-policy.md).

 #### Upload a Tenant logo
-As an Engage admin, network admin, or verified admin, you can choose to upload the org’s logo on the Engage tenant.
+As an Engage admin, network admin, or verified admin, you can choose to upload the org’s logo on the Viva Engage tenant.
 This logo appears on the user’s home feed and leadership corner header.
 - Use the **Tenant logo** setting to add an image.
 Only one image can be uploaded at a time.

 #### Choose a language for system messages